-What does effacement and dilation look like?
+What does station, effacement, and dilation look like in active labor?

 Reviewed by the Ovia Health Clinical Team